yunseo-kim/yunseo-kim.github.io/_posts/en/2022-03-09-Mass-and-Energy-Particles-and-Waves.md

 $$ p=\sqrt{2mE} \tag{7} $$

-Substituting this into equation (5), the particle's wavelength becomes:
+Substituting this into equation (5), the wavelength of the particle becomes:

 $$ \lambda = \frac {h}{\sqrt{2mE}} \tag{8} $$